storyprotocol/documentation/docs/Developers/typescript-sdk/pay-ipa.md

 > 📘 Testing: MockERC20
 >
 > If you want to test paying IP Assets, you'll probably want a whitelisted revenue token you can mint freely for testing.
 We have provided [MockERC20](https://aeneid.storyscan.xyz/address/0xF2104833d386a2734a4eB3B8ad6FC6812F29E38E?tab=write_contract#0x40c10f19) on Aeneid testnet which you can mint and pay with.
+Then when you're ready, you should use $WIP.

 ## Scenario #1: Tipping an IP Asset